canankarakoc/canankarakoc/content/illustration/heart/index.md

 title: Heart
 ---

-Rejections hurt.
-Because the pain of heartbreak activates the same part of the brain as physical pain.
+Rejections hurt because the pain of heartbreak activates the same part of the brain as physical pain.